'Stories Are Waiting' #WhenInParis Part02

-We have already shared with you the first part of our fun filled 24 hours in Paris (covered here).
-We were invited by Eurostar to join them in Paris as part of their 'Stories Are Waiting' #WhenInParis campaign.
-They wanted us to capture our adventure in the city and share our story with them and you.
+We have already shared with you the first part of our fun filled 24 hours in Paris, if you missed the first post we featured on the blog you can catch (the #WhenInParis Part01 post here).
+Hookedblog were invited by Eurostar to join them in Paris as part of their 'Stories Are Waiting' #WhenInParis campaign.
+They wanted us to capture our adventures in the city and share our 24 hour Paris story with them and you.

 In the first part of our adventure we headed north to Belleville for food and to have a wonder around and catch some of the Parisian street art in the area.
 Our 24 hours in the city also coincided with NuiteBlache, the annual all-night arts festival.
 We couldn't have planned it better..
 Street Art, graffiti, Museums, street beers, street parties, dancing, wine, cocktails and what seemed like the whole of Paris on the streets all night, we stayed up and made the most of our short time in the city!
 Getting back to the hotel in the very early hours of the morning, a surprised night porter let us back into the hotel long enough to grab a couple of hours sleep before we were up again making use of the hotels wifi in efforts to bag ourselves Glastonbury Festival tickets before checking out of the hotel.

 With just a few hours before our return to London we head over to the 13th arrondissement to check out another of our twitter followers suggestions, the #TOURPARIS13.
 The project had been curated by Paris art gallery, Galerie Itinerrance who invited over 100 street artists from around the world to re-decorate a nine-storey Paris tower block due to be demolished at the end of the year.